 The shooting suspect was later found hiding in a wooded area near a Baker Street railroad bridge.
 Officers searched the 22-year-old man and found ten Ziploc baggies of marijuana.
 Homicide detectives who later took control of the investigation say the man confessed to the shooting.
 This is unfortunately was not the 22-year-old’s first brush with the law; his previous arrests include Maryland carjacking charges in 2010 and a second carjacking charge with kidnapping of a minor in 2011.
 In both case, the man evaded prison time.
 The shooting victim did not appear to have any criminal record.

 The state of Maryland takes the crime of murder very seriously and anyone facing charges for this crime will undoubtedly face severe penalties, including incarceration.
 Prosecutors will likely seek the maximum punishment for the crime.
 In order to protect your future, seeking assistance from a skilled homicide defense attorney in Maryland would be well advised to try and avoid a lengthy prison sentence and other harsh penalties.
 At the law firm of Alpert Schreyer, our firm has extensive experience defending criminal charges and will work to ensure your lawful rights are protected.
-Call (866) 444-6363 to schedule a free consultation.
+Call (866) 444-6363 to schedule a free case evaluation.